 - Household Bleach (Chlorine) , smells awful even at low concentrations and is not good for your respiratory system.
 Using bleach in a spray puts droplets into the air and so is much easier to breathe in.

-- Bleach is bad for the environment, just look at the warning symbols on the side of the bottle.
+- There are environmental concerns over Bleach, just look at the warning symbols on the side of the bottle.
 Bleach pollutes the air and water supply and is one of those chemicals that accumulates over time.

 - Bleach is not a very good cleaner, although a good disinfectant, bleach has no detergency which which we all know is vital for cleaning.

-The bottom line is that if you want to clean a carpet or just remove a spot then a dedicated carpet spot remover like HOST Spot Remover is the way to do it.
+If you want to clean a carpet or just remove a spot then a dedicated carpet spot remover like HOST Spot Remover is the way to do it.
+Our carpet cleaning kits have all you need in them to solve spotting problems.